-Gross receipts include all receipts from the provision of food or beverages (other than nonallocable receipts, see definition below) from cash sales, charge receipts, charges to a hotel room (excluding tips charged to the hotel room if your accounting procedures allow these tips to be separated), and the retail value of complimentary food or beverages served to customers as explained below.
+On Form 8027, you must report your establishment's gross receipts from food and beverages you provide.
+You will use gross receipts to determine other amounts that you must report.
+Gross receipts include all receipts from the provision of food or beverages (other than nonallocable receipts, as defined later) from cash sales, charge receipts, charges to a hotel room (excluding tips charged to the hotel room if your accounting procedures allow these tips to be separated), and the retail value of complimentary food or beverages served to customers as explained later.

-Also include charged tips in gross receipts, but only to the extent that you reduced your cash sales by the amount of any cash you paid to tipped employees for any charged tips due them.
-However, if you didn't reduce cash sales for charged tips paid out to employees, don't include those charged tips in gross receipts.
+Generally, tips aren't included in gross receipts.
+However, if you reduced your cash sales by the amount of any cash you paid to tipped employees for any charged tips due to them, then include those charged tips in your gross receipts.
 Don't include state or local taxes in gross receipts.
+Don't include receipts from the sale of merchandise such as souvenirs, memorabilia, tee shirts, or glassware in gross receipts from food and beverages.